mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    LOCATION '/retail_demo/customer_addresses_dim_hive/';
    ```

-6. Create a second database that will match the regex for the Hive replication rule created earlier in the Fusion UI.
+6. Create a second database matching the regex for the Hive replication rule created earlier.

    `CREATE DATABASE IF NOT EXISTS databricks_demo;`